jundalisay/superb/content/en/research/einstein/relativity/section-29.md

 - This behaviour is formulated in a law, which is always valid, no matter how the reference-body (mollusk) used in the description may be chosen.
 - This law is not yet the general law of the gravitational field, since the gravitational field under consideration is of a special kind.

-In order to find out the general law-of-field of gravitation, we still need to generalize this new law of gravity=
+In order to find out the general law-of-field of gravitation, we still need to generalize this new law of gravity:
 <!-- This can be obtained by taking into consideration the following demands=  -->

 1. The required generalisation must likewise satisfy GR